zettsu-t/sudokusse/sudokusse.md

 ### Solve parallel

 Compiling sudoku.cpp with std::future fails on MinGW.
-To avoid it, add `-DNO_SOLVE_PARALLEL` to _CPPFLAGS_PARALLEL_ in _Makefile_vars_.
+To avoid it, add `-DNO_PARALLEL` to _CPPFLAGS_PARALLEL_ in _Makefile_vars_.
+If you can use boost::thread instead of it, set "yes" to _USE_BOOST_THREAD_ environment variable so that the Makefile passes `-DSOLVE_PARALLEL_WITH_BOOST_THREAD` to C++ compilers.

 Checking sudoku solutions on Cygwin may be very slow.
 I applied these items below to improve this issue.
-I guess the false sharing issue occurs on heap memory holding string buffers.
+I guess the false sharing issue or other overhead occurs on heap memory holding string buffers.
 This issue does not occur on Bash on Ubuntu on Windows.

 * Use std::array instead of std::vector if available
 * Call std::string::reserve(N) to separate string buffers on heap